|

 "We are taking a conservative approach to these initial spring Chinook fisheries to protect ESA-listed upriver Chinook and stay within our conservation constraints," said Tucker Jones, ODFW's Ocean Salmon and Columbia River Program Manager.
 "We closely track actual performance of the fishery and will add additional opportunity if possible."

-For veteran springer anglers, Watts says you can expect a year similar to last year, which he characterized as good but not exceptional.
-"A lot of fish are going to be caught later in the season as the fish begin to stack up in bigger numbers."
+For veteran springer anglers, Watts says you can expect a similar run to what we saw last year, which he characterized as good but not exceptional.
+"A lot of fish are going to be caught later in the season as the fish begin to show up in larger numbers."

 For spring Chinook fishing rookies, the gameday surprise may be the high quality of the fish meat more than any techniques or gear.
-"These fish are highly prized for the table because they have fat reserves that allow them to stay in fresh water longer than fall fish, which spawn sooner by comparison," Watts adds.
+"These fish are highly prized for the table because they have fat reserves that allow them to survive until they spawn this coming fall since they do not actively feed after leaving the ocean," Watts adds.

 Your game plan should include a wide variety of bait and lures.
-Bank anglers plunk a variety of offerings, bobber fish or cast spinners.
-Boaters like to troll with flashers and bait or lures.
+Bank anglers usually plunk spin-n-glos tipped with a variety of offerings.
+Boaters like to troll with flashers and bait or anchor and fish with lures.
 As with every fishery, the people in the know have their own preferred lure colors, scents and sizes, so be open to adding to your playbook.

 Whatever your game plan, with a little effort, you may score a beautiful fish and do your own touchdown dance by the grill.